 The Boulder Society

 The Boulder Society was formed in 1905 by a group of senior men in order to connect the student body to the administration.
-This group of senior men worked to bring the needs of the student body to the attention of the administration.
-Members had weekly meetings with the president of the University and were distinguished by their green coats that they wore around campus.
+These men worked to bring the needs of the student body to the attention of the administration.
+Members had weekly meetings with the president of the University and were distinguished by the green jackets that they wore around campus.

-The men started the Student Government Association in the interest of creating a closer tie between the administration and the student body.
-The president of the University is still an honorary member of the group.
+The Boulder men founded the Student Government Association in the interest of creating a closer tie between the administration and the student body.

 " Discovered in 1847, this naturally formed boulder was brought to UVM and came to epitomize the mission of the University ... to transform the unversed into the well-rounded.